Merlinekaviya/leetcode-solutions/README.md

 # leetcode-solutions

-This repo contains my solutions to various LeetCode problems categorized by topic and written in different languages (Java, Python, C++).
+This repo contains my solutions to various LeetCode problems categorized by topic and written in different language (Java).
 I use this repository to track my coding progress and prepare for technical interviews.

 ## Categories